-- Install a base Debian system and select no additional packages. - Install one of the Snort versions with database support and configure the IDS to log alerts into the database. - Download and install BASE (Basic Analysis and Security Engine), or ACID (Analysis Console for Intrusion Databases).
-Configure it to use the same database than Snort.

-• Download and install the necessary packages.
+- Install one of the Snort versions with database support and configure the IDS to log alerts into the database. - Download and install BASE (Basic Analysis and Security Engine), or ACID (Analysis Console for Intrusion Databases).
+Configure it to use the same database than Snort. - Download and install the necessary packages1.

-BASE is currently packaged for Debian in acidbase and ACID is packaged as acidlab.
+BASE is currently packaged for Debian in acidbase and ACID is packaged as acidlab2.
 Both provide a graphical WWW interface to Snort's output.